lpillmann/covid19-vaccination-data-pipeline/README.md

 1. A custom Airflow image was created to enable having a second Python installation on the container.
 This was needed to run the tap and target without conflicts with Airflow's main one.
 1. A partitioned load approach is implemented and can be used in case of daily runs.
 For development purposes only the load all operator was used since the Redshift cluster was recreated every time.

-### Possible enhancements
+### Future work
-These are further improvements that can be made to the project:
+These are some of the further improvements that can be made to the project:
 - Change incremental extractions to be daily instead of monthly to reduce processing time
 - Clean DAG definition by using default arguments more wisely

+## Built With

+  - [Airflow](https://airflow.apache.org/) - Pipeline automation and orchestration
+  - [AWS Redshift](https://aws.amazon.com/redshift/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc) - Used as Data Warehouse
+  - [AWS S3](https://aws.amazon.com/s3/) - Storage of data sources
+  - [Singer](https://www.singer.io/) - Used as the standard to write the extraction systems
+  - [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - Used to interact with AWS